Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Experiments and Results

 \subsection{Experimental details}

-The standard practice to evaluate GCI detection algorithms is to use datasets containing simultaneous recordings of speech and Electroglottography (EGG)\cite{Childers1} signals.
-The negative peaks of differentiated EGG (dEGG) signals are considered the ground truth for GCI locations (Figure 1 (b)).
-In this paper, we use speech signals from the standard CMU Arctic \cite{kominek2004cmu} and the APLAWD datasets \cite{aplawd} for our experiments.
+The proposed GCI detection algorithm is evaluated on datasets containing simultaneous recordings of speech and Electroglottography (EGG) signals.
+The negative peaks obtained from differentiated EGG (dEGG) signals form the ground truth for GCI locations.
+In this paper, we use speech signals from the CMU Arctic \cite{kominek2004cmu} dataset for our experiments.
 Standard performance metrics namely, Identification Rate (IDR - \% of correct detections, higher the better), Miss Rate (MR - \% of missed detections, lower the better), False Alarm Rate (FAR - \% of false insertions, lower the better) and Identification Accuracy (IDA - standard deviation of distance between the true and predicted GCIs, lower the better) are employed for evaluation.
-A detailed description of the performance metrics are omitted here for the lack of space and may be found in Figure 2 of \cite{DYPSA2} and elsewhere \cite{gcireview,6562799}.
-There are a total of 351226 ground-truth GCIs from 13 speakers in the combined dataset.
-The models are implemented using PyTorch \cite{team2017pytorch} using the ADAMAX optimizer \cite{kingma2014adam} with standard parameter settings.
-Models parameters were initialized as per the scheme outlined in \cite{klambauer2017self}.
+(A detailed description for metrics may be found in Figure 2 of \cite{DYPSA2}).
+There are in total of 3 speakers in the CMU dataset---JMK (Canadian Male), BDL (US Male), SLT (US Female).
+The CNN model is implemented using PyTorch \cite{team2017pytorch} using the ADAMAX optimizer \cite{kingma2014adam} with standard parameter settings.
+Model parameters were initialized as per the scheme outlined in \cite{klambauer2017self}.
 Detection experiments were carried out on clean speech as well as speech corrupted with additive synthetic white noise and real-world babble noise (background multi-speaker chatter obtained from \cite{nd}) with SNRs ranging from 0 to 25 dB in steps of 5 dB.
 For a given SNR, both the training and testing are carried on the corresponding corrupted speech at the same SNR.
-The results of the proposed algorithm (DCNN) are compared with four state-of-the-art algorithms, namely, Zero-frequency resonator \cite{ZFR}, Speech Event Detection using the Residual Excitation And a Mean-based Signal (SEDREAMS) \cite{SEDREAMS}, Dynamic Plosion Index (DPI) \cite{6562799} and Micro-canonical Multi-scale Formalism (MMF) \cite{khanagha2014detection}, by evaluating all four on the same test dataset as that of DCNN.
-As mentioned earlier, the bin-size parameter is fixed at 5 (this yields the best performance) for all experiments.
-The following experiments are carried out for assessing the performance and the generalization abilities of the proposed algorithm - (a) Baseline experiments: Training and testing on CMU and APLAWD datasets with speaker-overlap between the training and test data.
-For this case, training and testing both the training and test data contains non-overlapping utterances from all speakers, (b) Cross-dataset experiments: Training on CMU and testing on APLAWD and vice-versa, (c) Cross-speaker experiments: Training and testing on non-overlapping set of speakers, (d) Cross-SNR experiments: Training on a given SNR and testing on other SNRs.
-While experiment (a) evaluates the detection capabilities of the proposed method (hence this is used for comparison), the rest of experiments will validate its generalization capabilities.
+The results of the proposed algorithm (CNN) are compared with four state-of-the-art algorithms, namely, Zero-frequency resonator \cite{ZFR}, Speech Event Detection using the Residual Excitation And a Mean-based Signal (SEDREAMS) \cite{SEDREAMS}, Dynamic Plosion Index (DPI) \cite{6562799} and Micro-canonical Multi-scale Formalism (MMF) \cite{khanagha2014detection}, by evaluating all four on the same test dataset as that of CNN.
+Training and testing is performed on CMU corpus with speaker-overlap between the training and test data.
+Both training and test data contain utterances (non-overlapping across training and test) from all speakers.
+We also compare the results of extremely randomized trees (ERT) (introduced in \cite{interspeechML} for GCI detection) with the proposed algorithm.
+Since ERT is originally proposed only for clean speech, the comparison is limited to noise free speech.
 In all experiments a random subset of 10\% of data is considered for training and rest for testing.
 Since 90\% of the data is used for testing, no cross-validation is employed.